Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/Recipes.md

 keywords: minecraft, datapack, kore, guide, recipes
 date-created: 2024-01-08
 date-modified: 2024-01-08
-routeOverride: /docs/recipes
+routeOverride: /docs/data-driven/recipes
 ---

 # Recipes

-To create recipes with **Kore**, you can utilize the framework's built-in functions to define various types of recipes for your Minecraft data packs.
+To create recipes with **Kore
+**, you can utilize the framework's built-in functions to define various types of recipes for your Minecraft data packs.
 Here's a comprehensive guide on how to create different recipes using Kore:

 ## Set Up Your Data Pack Function